ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

 Item plando allows a player to place an item in a specific location or specific locations, place multiple items into a list of specific locations both in their own game or in another player's game.

-* The options for item plando are `from_pool`, `world`, `percentage`, `force`, `count`, and either item and location, or items and locations.
+* The options for item plando are `from_pool`, `world`, `percentage`, `force`, `count`, and either `item` and `location`, or `items` and `locations`.
     * `from_pool` determines if the item should be taken *from* the item pool or *added* to it.
 This can be true or false and defaults to true if omitted.
     * `world` is the target world to place the item in.
         * It gets ignored if only one world is generated.
         * Can be a number, name, true, false, null, or a list.
 False is the default.
-            * If a number is used it targets that slot or player number in the multiworld.
+            * If a number is used, it targets that slot or player number in the multiworld.
-            * If a name is used it will target the world with that player name.
+            * If a name is used, it will target the world with that player name.
-            * If set to true it will be any player's world besides your own.
+            * If set to true, it will be any player's world besides your own.
-            * If set to false it will target your own world.
+            * If set to false, it will target your own world.
-            * If set to null it will target a random world in the multiworld.
+            * If set to null, it will target a random world in the multiworld.
             * If a list of names is used, it will target the games with the player names specified.
     * `force` determines whether the generator will fail if the item can't be placed in the location can be true, false, or silent.
 Silent is the default.
-        * If set to true the item must be placed and the generator will throw an error if it is unable to do so.
+        * If set to true, the item must be placed and the generator will throw an error if it is unable to do so.
-        * If set to false the generator will log a warning if the placement can't be done but will still generate.
+        * If set to false, the generator will log a warning if the placement can't be done but will still generate.
-        * If set to silent and the placement fails it will be ignored entirely.
+        * If set to silent and the placement fails, it will be ignored entirely.
     * `percentage` is the percentage chance for the relevant block to trigger.
 This can be any value from 0 to 100 and if omitted will default to 100.
     * Single Placement is when you use a plando block to place a single item at a single location.